nikhilgoenkatech/AWS.XRayExporter/readme.md

 For reading from the AWS X-Ray REST Api, [create an AWS access key](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html) with a policy that includes at least following actions ```xray:BatchGetTraces``` and ```xray:GetTraceSummaries```.

 ### Deploy to K8s

+#### Default configuration
+The default configuration uses a **polling interval** of **5 minutes** to retrieve recent traces.

+The XRayConnector pod is configured to use up to 5 workers, which should be sufficient to run the workflow in most scenarios, but it is recommended to test under load conditions.
+You should consider scaling out workers if your database tables ```dt.NevEvents``` or ```dt.NewTasks```start queuing up unprocessed events.

+THe database is deployed using a stateful-set with 8Gib storage.
+As DTFx is based on the event-sourcing pattern, the database can grow very fast.

+It is recommended to regularly purge the history of executed workflow runs. **purgehistory.yml** covers a cronjob which calls the  [/api/PurgeHistory](#purge-workflow-history) **every day at 2am**.
+Depending on the number of traces to export and database scale configuration, you may choose a much higher purge frequency.

+The xrayconnector.yml includes a watchdog-cronjob that automatically calls [/api/WorkflowWatchdog](#check-status-of-the-workflow) to check the status of the workflow **every 3 minutes**.

+#### Step-by-Step Guide
 **Step 1)** Build the XRayConnector container and push it to your target repository
 ```
 # Replace '<YOUR-REPOSITORY>' with your target container registry